Blayre Turnbull: International

-She participated with Team Atlantic (alongside teammates such as Jillian Saulnier and Alex Normore) at the 2009 Canadian Under 19 nationals.
+Turnbull participated with Team Atlantic (alongside teammates such as Jillian Saulnier and Alex Normore) at the 2009 Canadian Under 19 nationals.
 She participated in the shootout for Team Atlantic in the quarterfinals versus Team Ontario Blue in a losing effort.
 On two occasions, she attended training camp for the 2010 and 2011 IIHF World Women's under-18.
 For the 2011 camp, Turnbull was one of only two Nova Scotians who were invited.
 In 2016, she made the Canadian National Women's team and competed in the world championships in Kamloops, BC.
 She also played for Canada in the 2017 and 2019 World Championships and was selected for the 2020 World Championships before they were cancelled due to the 2019-20 coronavirus outbreak.

 Turnbull was selected to the Canadian roster for the 2018 Winter Olympics in Korea.
 She would put up 3 points in 5 games, winning a silver medal.

 In 2021, Turnbull played for Canada at the 2021 IIHF Women's World Championship, and suffered a broken fibula during the celebration after winning the gold medal.
+She later called the incident her most embarrassing hockey moment.

 On January 11, 2022, Turnbull was named to Canada's 2022 Olympic team.
 The team won the gold medal, defeating the United States in the final 3–2.

+PWHL

+Following the launch of the new Professional Women's Hockey League (PWHL), Turnbull was one of three players (alongside fellow Canadian Olympians Sarah Nurse and Renata Fast) signed within a pre-draft period to PWHL Toronto.

 Personal life

+Turnbull married retired Canadian bobsledder Ryan Sommer in the summer of 2023.

 Turnbull has a Bachelor of Arts degree in legal studies.
 Her brother Brent played for the Québec Remparts in the QMJHL.